Joe-Collins-1986/travel-app/README.md

    ---

    #### Update Profile
-   Users will be able to update their details and travel objectives viat the update profile page.
+   Users will be able to update their details and travel objectives via the update Profile page.

-   They can also add an avator or photo of themselves and update the profile page background from a list of potential options.
+   They can also add an avatar or photo of themselves and update the Profile page background from a list of potential options.

    ![Update Profile Page](readme-assets/features/profile/update-profile.png)
    <br>